Random walks on SL_2(C): spectral gap and limit theorems

 \subsection{Action on the Sobolev space and on $(1,0)$-forms}

 The main result of \cite{DKW:PAMQ} is that, under a finite first moment condition, $\oP$ acts continuously on $W^{1,2}$ with a spectral gap.
-Recall that the Sobolev space $W^{1,2}$ is the space of measurable functions on $\P^ 1$ with finite $\|\cdot\|_{W^{1,2}}$-norm, where
+We now give more details.
+Consider first the space $L^2_{(1,0)}$ of $(1,0)$-forms on $\P^1$ with $L^2$ coefficients equipped with the intrinsic norm